 Sedefkar Mehmed Aga, who grew up next to Mimar Sinan, the most famous architect in Ottoman history, took the art of his teacher as an example.
 While building the Blue Mosque, he was inspired by the Sehzade Mosque (also known as Prince Mosque), one of Sinan’s works and added his own interpretation on it.

-Blue Mosque Opening and Closing Hours
+Blue Mosque Opening Hours

-If you type “Istanbul Ezan Saatleri” on the Google, you can see current praying times for Istanbul.
-When you look at the image below, you will see how the prayer times are displayed on the website.
+If you type “Istanbul Ezan Saatleri” on the Google, you can check the current praying times of the mosques in Istanbul.
+When you look at the image below, you will see how the prayer times are displayed on the official website.
 For example “Öğle” means noon.
-The mosque will close about an hour before the prayer time reported here.
+The mosques will close about an hour before the prayer time reported here.

-Website of the Turkish Directorate of Religious Affairs
+Website of the Directorate of Religious Affairs

-Visiting the Blue Mosque of Istanbul
+Dress Code of the Blue Mosque

 When visiting the Blue Mosque, I recommend you to come by the Hippodrome where there are obelisks.
 This way, you can pass through the monumental gate opening to the courtyard of the mosque and take a picture of the domes in the best way.
 When you leave the mosque, you can exit the north gate facing Hagia Sophia.
 So you can see the magnificent view of Hagia Sophia from the door of the Blue Mosque.